Quad Cities is so hot squirrels are "planking"

 “I watched this squirrel spread out on our sidewalk in the shade,” Bawden said.

-A photo he snapped of the moment shows a behavior known as “planking” that can help the creature cool off.
+A photo he snapped of the moment shows a behavior known as “planking” or "heat dumping" that helps the creature cool off.

 Squirrels sweat through their feet and can accelerate the process during hot weather by spreading out and lying flat on their stomachs.